 It may be too extreme for the average person to stick to past the free trial.

-Though Athlean-X and P90X programs can both yield serious fitness and health results, Athlean-X is a far better option for most people.
+Though all three programs can yield serious fitness and health results, Superhero X12 is a better option for most people.

-- Most Athlean-X programs include resistance training, not just bodyweight exercises.
+- SX12 includes resistance training, not just bodyweight exercises.

 - You can choose the program that matches your fitness and physique goals best.

 So there you have it!
-It looks like it’s time to scout out the programs from Athlean-X and take your gains to the next level.
+It looks like it’s time to check out Superhero X12 by Fit Mole and take your gains to the next level.